Hardiness zone: Britain and Ireland

-USDA zones do not work particularly well in the UK as they are designed for continental climates and subtropical climates.
-The high latitude, weaker solar intensity, and cooler UK summers must be considered when comparing to US equivalent.
-New growth may be insufficient or fail to harden off affecting winter survival in the shorter and much cooler UK summers.
+USDA zones do not work particularly well in Ireland and Great Britain as they are designed for continental climates and subtropical climates.
+The high latitude, weaker solar intensity, and cooler summers must be considered when comparing to US equivalent.
+New growth may be insufficient or fail to harden off affecting winter survival in the shorter and much cooler summers of Ireland and Britain.

 Owing to the moderating effect of the North Atlantic Current on the Irish and British temperate maritime climate, Britain, and Ireland even more so, have milder winters than their northerly position would otherwise afford.
 This means that the USDA hardiness zones relevant to Britain and Ireland are quite high, from 7 to 10, as shown below.

 In 2012 the United Kingdom's Royal Horticultural Society introduced new hardiness ratings for plants, not places.
 These run from H7, the hardiest (tolerant of temperatures below -20 °C) to H1a (needing temperatures above 15 °C).
 The RHS hardiness ratings are based on absolute minimum winter temperatures (in °C) rather than the long-term average annual extreme minimum temperatures that define USDA zones.